 Water with something extra…

 Check flavored waters carefully.
 Some contain added sugar—and calories—while others have calorie-free artificial sweeteners or just the essence of a natural herb like mint.
 If you’re not a fan of plain old water, flavored varieties can help you get your recommended intake.
-Another option: those by True Lemon.
-Or make your own infused waters: Add lemon and lime slices, or sliced cucumber and crushed mint, or mashed berries.
+Another option?
+Make your own infused waters: Add lemon and lime slices, or sliced cucumber and crushed mint, or mashed berries.

 RELATED: 9 Ways to Make Water Tasty